-It is important that you have regular checkups and get concerns you may have about your health checked out.
-Other medical problems can make the symptoms of dementia worse and may make you feel more confused until the problems have been treated:
+It is important that you have regular checkups so that any concerns you may have about your health can be investigated.
+Other medical problems can make the symptoms of dementia worse and may make you feel more confused until the issues have been treated:

 - If you are on any medications have them reviewed regularly.
 This will make sure you are not continuing to take unnecessary drugs.
-Some drugs or combination of drugs may have unwanted side effects. - Ask your doctor about a hearing test if you are concerned about your hearing.
-Problems with your hearing can make you feel isolated and add to confusion.15 - Make sure you get your eyesight checked regularly; any problems with this can make it harder for you recognise people and objects. - Have regular dental check ups to make sure there are no problems with your teeth, gums or dentures, as this can give problems with eating and drinking. - Healthy feet are important in keeping you active and mobile.
+Some drugs or combination of drugs may have unwanted side effects - · Ask your doctor about a hearing test if you are concerned about your hearing - Problems with your hearing can make you feel isolated and add to confusion - Make sure you get your eyesight checked regularly; any problems with this can make it harder for you recognise people and objects - Have regular dental check ups to make sure there are no problems with your teeth, gums or dentures, as this can cause difficulties with eating and drinking

+• Healthy feet are important to keep you active and mobile.
 Make sure you get any problems with your feet checked out by your doctor or a podiatrist (also known as a chiropodist).

-These tips have been suggested by people with early stage dementia for when you visit your GP or other medical practitioner16:
+The following tips have been suggested by people living with early stage dementia.
+They are designed to help when you visit your GP or other medical practitioner: